 Analyze your needs

 In the ideal scenario, hiring managers provide their counterparts一the talent acquisition team一perfectly crafted and concise job descriptions.
 However, for most companies, new hire initiatives are driven mostly by talent acquisition teams.
-Understanding the fundamental requirements for a new opening requires deeper vision beyond the few items or tasks needing to be completed today.
+There may be a time when a job description calibration session is needed, this helps to understand the fundamental requirements for a new opening requires deeper vision beyond the few items or tasks needing to be completed today.

 Job descriptions need to paint an accurate picture of the job requirements to attract the right candidates, and it’s difficult to do so without chatting with the team.
 Here are some ideas of how to gather the information necessary for a JD: